TheDen/gcopy/README.md

 # gcopy

-`gcopy` (global copy) is a command line tool that copies data to your clipboard on MacOS. `copy` does everything `pbcopy` does but with some key extra gfeatures
+`gcopy` (global copy) is a command line tool that copies data to your clipboard on MacOS.

+It does what `pbcopy` does but with some extra features:

 * Works with images, so copied images can be pasted in other applications
 * Accepts arbitrary `STDIN` via a pipe